Yukigeshiki/grpc-auth-service-java/README.md

 ./gradlew clean bootRun
 ```

-A JWT token is then sent through to the service as an "Authorization: Bearer token" metadata pair.
+A JWT token is sent through to the service as an "Authorization: Bearer token" metadata pair.
 The service decodes the token and responds with success true/false, along with a status code and message.

 To test you can set up simple email/password auth in [Identity Platform](https://cloud.google.com/identity-platform/docs), then run the below curl command to get a token.
 Also remember to set the `PROJECT_ID` (in the `application.yml` file) env variable to your GCP project ID.